Quin-Darcy/arch-linux-setup/installation_instructions.md

 4. In a terminal, navigate to the directory containing the ISO file.

-5. Write the ISO to the USB drive
+5. Write the ISO to the USB drive - **Do not include partition number**.

 ```bash
 sudo dd bs=4M if=archlinux-2024.06.01-x86_64.iso of=/dev/<device name> status=progress oflag=sync